Fairfield Products Liability Lawyer

 - Assembly manufacturers

 - Medications - Medications, like medical devices, can be dangerous and often have harmful side effects.
-While medications go through rigorous FDA-mandated testing before they can be prescribed, there are still cases where these medicines cause harm.
+While drugs go through rigorous FDA-mandated testing before they can be prescribed, there are still cases where these medicines cause harm.
 Furthermore, those taking medications need to be properly informed about side effects and potential risks, and, in many cases, doctors or medication labels may not communicate these risks clearly.

 - Children’s furniture and toys - Often, products for children present the danger of tipping, choking, or entrapment.